 - Keep feeders super clean.
 The last thing you want to do to your feathered guests is make them ill from eating moldy seeds or spread avian diseases.
 Every two weeks, scrub feeders with warm, soapy water, and then either soak them in one part bleach to nine parts water or one part white vinegar to one part water—both methods are recommended by Audubon.
 Rinse and dry thoroughly before adding more seed (you don't want bleach residue either).
 Keep an eye on bird flu outbreaks and pay attention to what the birds look like at your own feeders.
 If you suspect something, you'll want to remove the feeder until things look better.

 - Only get a hummingbird feeder if you're dedicated to keeping it spotless.
-You need to be even more diligent about cleanliness here.
-You need to clean a hummingbird feeder every two to three days.
+You need to be even more diligent about cleanliness here, committing to cleaning a hummingbird feeder every two to three days.
 Nectar sitting in the sun harbors bacterial growth quickly, which can cause hummingbird tongues to swell and almost always end in their death.
 Red attracts these birds, but don't use red nectar.
 There are no studies conclusively proving that dye harms birds, but at best it's unnecessary and at worst might make them sick.
 Instead, go for feeders with red pieces to get their attention or stick to planting hummingbird-friendly flowers and skip the feeder altogether.

 - Add a water source too.
 Birds need clean water for drinking and bathing, so you can make your backyard more of an oasis by providing it.
 Birdfy makes a smart birdbath, reviewed above, or you can also make your own fountain out of anything—even a favorite pot, or a bucket—using a solar pump kit.
 I'm currently testing this one and will report back.
 The same cleaning technique outlined above goes for baths.
 You can also consider adding regular bird houses—analog or smart versions, like Birdfy's Polygon, above—for birds to nest.